 Coordinator: Kristen Myers (Center for the Study of Women, Gender, and Sexuality)

-This certificate is designed for students interested in examining issues of historical and contemporary gender inequality, both within the U.S. and abroad.
-Students will be able to critically assess the ways that gender has been used to constrain people’s opportunities as well as ways that it has been harnessed as a tool for change.
-The certificate will help students function as informed citizens and successful professionals in the 21st century.
-Course material will increase students’ sensitivity and effectiveness in a variety of interpersonal and professional settings.
+This certificate is designed for students interested in examining issues of gender and sexual orientation in order to function as informed citizens and successful professionals in the 21st century.
+Such exploration should broaden students’ understanding of societal expectations about and the historical and contemporary contributions of sexual minorities, thereby increasing their effectiveness and sensitivity in a variety of interpersonal and professional settings.
 The certificate is particularly appropriate for students preparing for or currently working in a variety of disciplines or careers in business, communications, the arts, education, health, humanities, social sciences, and human services.

 All requirements for the certificate must be completed within a period of six consecutive years.
-In addition to the approved elective courses listed below, any undergraduate-level special topics course or independent or directed study course focused on sexual orientation and/or gender identity may be counted toward the certificate with the approval of the director of the Center for the Study of Women, Gender, and Sexuality.
+In addition to the approved elective courses listed below, any undergraduate-level special topics course or independent or directed study course focused on sexual orientation and/or gender identity may be counted toward the certificate with the approval of the coordinator of lesbian, gay, bisexual, and transgender studies.